Standard SQL in Google BigQuery: Advantages and Examples of Use in Marketing

 Compatibility

-Thanks to the implementation of Standard SQL, you can directly access data stored in other services directly from BigQuery:
+Thanks to the implementation of SQL, you can directly access data stored in other services directly from BigQuery:

 • Google Cloud Storage log files